Animal Crossing as a Dystopia

 Collecting All This Stuff...What's the Point?

-In AC, death is not a factor, of course, and so the idea of "you can't take it with you" never comes into play.
+In AC, death is not a factor in living life, of course, and so the unfortunate truth of "you can't take it with you" never comes into play.
 But in our real lives death is most certainly a factor, and disposal of personal effects and estates after death can lead to many family troubles and strife.
 The game therefore teaches another pair of strange ideas--that collecting items is what makes life fun, and that there are no consequences for accumulating too much.
 If we don't already know that these philosophies are in fact unworkable and will lead to suffering later, we will painfully learn them over the course of our own lifetimes.